-Best Law Firm Accounting Software for 2022
+Best Law Firm Accounting Software in 2023

-Top Law Firm Accounting Software | 2022
+• Our List of the Top Law Firm Accounting Software in 2023

 Introduction to Law Firm Accounting Software

 Accounting is an essential function of any business, and law firms are no exception.
 However, law firms have unique needs when it comes to accounting.
-Most law firms need:

-- General / Business Accounting
+• General / Business Accounting

-- Trust / IOLTA Accounting
+• Trust / IOLTA Accounting

-- Cash Basis (vs. Accrual)
+• Cash Basis (vs. Accrual)

-- Multiple Billing Types (Hourly, Fixed Fee, Contingency)
+• Multiple Billing Types (Hourly, Fixed Fee, Contingency)

-- Law Firm-Centric Financial Reporting
+• Law Firm-Centric Financial Reporting

-Today there are many options available for law firm accounting.
 So many, it can be daunting, and outright confusing (especially given the mix and overlap of some law firm accounting software and law practice management software.)

 Types of Law Firm Accounting Software

-A common point of confusion are the different types of law firm accounting software.
-The term “law firm accounting” tends to be thrown around pretty liberally, and is often (inaccurately, in our view) used to describe billing and trust features, but lac the core/traditional accounting software fundamentals (like a Chart of Accounts, P&L, Balance Sheet).
+The term “law firm accounting” tends to be thrown around pretty liberally, and is often (inaccurately, in our view) used to describe billing and trust features.

 In addition, there is general-purpose accounting software (that is: accounting software meant to be used by any type of business, but does not necessarily include the law-firm-specific functions that you may need.)